Links

 In the Pro version of Rollup you can set the issuer (iss) to your own custom domain.
 See custom domain feature in your Console app.

-Note that the token does not contain any information about the user besides their ID (sub claim).
-It only contains authorization information about which actions the application is allowed to perform via API (scope claim).
-This is what makes it useful for securing an API, but not for authenticating a user.
+Access tokens do not contain any user information other than their ID (sub claim) and authorization information about the actions the application is allowed to perform via the API (scope claim).
+This makes them useful for securing an API but not for authenticating a user.

-In some situations, it may be desirable to put additional information about the user or other custom claims, besides their "sub" claim (e.g. roles and other attributes), in the access token to save the API from having to do extra work to fetch details about the user.
-If you choose to do this, bear in mind that these extra claims will be readable in the access token.
-Non-access claims however, will be readable in the ID token.
+In some situations, it may be desirable to include additional information about the user or other custom claims in the access token to save the API from having to fetch details about the user.
+If you choose to do this, be aware that these extra claims will be readable in the access token.
+Non-access claims, however, will be readable in the ID token.
 To learn more, read Create Custom Claims.